 Lisbon-based artist and graphic designer, Ana Martins, created these incredible designs under the brand name, Aheneah.
 She uses traditional needle techniques and transforms them into modern graphics.
 Her needle work can be seen on walls, fences, fabric and and paper.

-You can see more of her work on Behance and Facebook.
+You can view more of her designs on her website, Facebook, Behance and Instagram.

 Tatsuya Takahashi is a self-taught paper sculpture artist from Japan.
 He started sculpting in his second year of art school and now works 10 to 12 hours a day producing these exquisite designs.
 His themes vary but he does have an affinity for creating anime sculptures.

 You can see his portfolio here on Tokyo Otaku Mode.
 You can follow the artist on Twitter.

 Admiring the intricate collages created by England based artist, Helen Ahpornsiri.
 She studied illustration at the university but was inspired by paper cutting and collage which led her to experiment with fern collage.
 The images are made by using only pressed flowers, petals, stems and leaves.
 The pressed pieces are cut and delicately positioned to create the illustrations.

 More of her work can be seen on her website, Facebook and Instagram.
 Prints of these illustrations can be purchased here on her Etsy shop.